St Michael's Chapel, Torquay: History

 The chapel being situated on a high rocky promontory at some distance from human habitation in medieval times suggests a special foundation.
 Its floor being composed of unhewn natural bedrock is taken to suggest that the chapel was so sited due to a religious vision being reported, resulting in the sanctity of the bare rock being respected and thus left uncovered.

 The chapel may have belonged to Torre Abbey, which lies approximately 1.5 km to the south.
 However, direct supporting evidence for its connection with the abbey only exists for the post-medieval period.

 The building is labeled as St Marie's Chapel on John Speed's 16th century map of Devon.
 An earlier, similar dedication to St Mary is also present in records from the 17th century.

 A guidebook of 1793 reports that 'The Tor Chapel, perched on the summit of the ridge of rocks, once an appendage of the abbey before us and as it has not been desecrated it is sometimes visited by Roman Catholic crews of the ships lying in the bay.'
 Similarly it is reported in The History of Torquay (published in 1878) by J.T White that 'up to within the last half century, when any foreign vessels arrived in Torquay, the crews of which were Roman Catholic, they invariably paid a visit to St. Michael's Chapel.'

+Elizabeth Goudge, when she lived in Marldon, Devon, used J.T.
+White's account as the legendary basis for her 1950 novel Gentian Hill.
+In her Note to the novel, Goudge says: "This story is a retelling of the legend of St. Michael’s Chapel at Torquay.
+Built in the thirteenth century, it was in existence until not so many years ago, and until the beginning of the nineteenth century any foreign vessels dropping anchor in Torbay, and possessing Roman Catholic crews, sent them on pilgrimages to the Chapel".